TECHNICAL I ELECTRONIC COMPONENTS

 Recall that when a plate contains an equal number of electrons and protons, the charges on protons and electrons cancel each other and the plate is regarded as neutral.

-If a plate contains more electrons than protons, it is negatively charged.
+And if a plate contains more electrons than protons, it is negatively charged.
 If a plate contains more protons than electrons, it is positively charged.

 The creation of opposite charges on the two plates of a capacitor creates an electric field, which is a sign of energy stored by a capacitor.
-This energy is released by a capacitor whenever certain conditions are meet in a particular circuit.
+This energy is released by a capacitor whenever certain conditions are met in a particular circuit.

-Capacitor in DC circuits.
+Capacitor in DC Circuits

 Direct Current electricity is a type of electricity in which current flows in only one direction.
 Direct current and voltage do not vary in magnitude.